-Echeveria elegans, also known as Mexican Snowball is a dense, blue-gray succulent species from Mexico that mounds or spreads slowly in tight colonies.
-Edges of leaves are slightly pink, producing equally pretty small pink flowers with a yellow tinge.
-Very handsome and uniform in the garden.
+Echeveria elegans, commonly known as Mexican Snowball, is a popular evergreen succulent from Mexico that mounds or spreads slowly in tight colonies.
+Edges of leaves are slightly pink, producing equally pretty, small, pink flowers with a yellow tinge.

 Subscribe to Receive News and Updates from World of Succulents: